Gofrettin/x64Syscall/README.md

 - Select your project > Build Dependencies > Build Customizations > Check 'masm(.targets, .props) > Ok

 ## Purpose
-The purpose of this library is to call system-calls (kernel-level) directly to prevent user-mode hooks and monitoring.
+The purpose of this library is to execute system-calls (kernel-level) directly to prevent user-mode hooks and monitoring.
 This library has a small level of compile-time 'obfuscation' that produces, what looks like, a bunch of gibberish.

 ![This is an image](https://i.imgur.com/RvkIrKj.png) As you can deduce from the provided diagram, the defender cannot monitor our system-call which bypasses all user-mode callbacks before the kernel-function is called.